 Does Specialty Clinic of Austin accept insurance?

 Yes!
-Specialty Clinic of Austin is currently in-network with the following insurance carriers: Seton (with the exception of Seton Star and Seton Alliance Health), SIMS, ComPsych, Magellan, SmartHealth, Vista360 Health, FairPrice, Blue Cross/Blue Shield (with the exception of out-of-state HMOs, Blue Advantage, or Value Options/Beacon Health), Aetna (with the exception of some HMO plans and carve-out plans such as Aetna TRA Medicare), and United (with the exception of River Valley and Medicare or Medicaid plans).
+Specialty Clinic of Austin is currently in-network with the following insurance carriers: Seton (with the exception of Seton Star and Seton Alliance Health), SIMS, ComPsych, Magellan, SmartHealth, Vista360 Health, FairPrice, Blue Cross/Blue Shield (with the exception of out-of-state HMOs and Blue Advantage), Beacon Health/Value Options, Aetna (with the exception of some HMO plans and carve-out plans such as Aetna TRA Medicare), Oscar, and United (with the exception of River Valley and Medicare or Medicaid plans).

 We do not accept any Medicaid or Medicare plans including Sendero, CHIP, or Texas STAR.
 We only accept one Affordable Care Act plan (Blue Cross Blue Shield HMO).

 Regrettably, as of September 1, 2017 we are no longer in-network with Humana.

 Does Specialty Clinic of Austin file claims for out-of-network carriers?